kai-li-1994/cml_unit_value/README.md

 Additionally, it has been financially supported by the **[Institute of Environmental Sciences (CML)](https://www.universiteitleiden.nl/en/science/environmental-sciences), Leiden University**, which facilitated access to the **UN Comtrade database** for data collection and analysis.

-I would like to acknowledge the contributions of the project leaders [Prof. Arnold Tukker](https://www.universiteitleiden.nl/en/staffmembers/arnold-tukker#tab-1) and [Dr. Hauke Ward](https://www.universiteitleiden.nl/en/staffmembers/hauke-ward).
+I would like to acknowledge the contributions of the project leaders  and .

+The contributions of the project leaders, [Prof. Arnold Tukker](https://www.universiteitleiden.nl/en/staffmembers/arnold-tukker#tab-1) and [Dr. Hauke Ward](https://www.universiteitleiden.nl/en/staffmembers/hauke-ward), are gratefully acknowledged.

 ## Copyright & License
 © 2025 Kai Li (Leiden University).
 All rights reserved.